A type of fluoroscope with a hand-held imaging screen.

 , more photosensitive, most photosensitive

-2. Exhibiting an abnormally heightened reactivity to sunlight: Some of the plants in the sun room were photosensitive to the sunlight that poured through the windows in the morning.
+2. Concerning an abnormally heightened reactivity to sunlight: Some of the plants in the sun room were photosensitive to the sunshine that poured through the windows in the morning.

 photosensitivity (s) (noun)